Bureau of Democracy, Human Rights, and Labor

-The law provides procurators with extensive authority to limit citizens’ constitutional rights.
-The KNB, MIA, financial police, and other agencies, with the concurrence of the PGO, may infringe on the secrecy of private communications and financial records, as well as on the inviolability of the home.
-Courts may hear an appeal on procurators’ decisions but cannot issue an immediate injunction to cease an infringement.
-On June 3, the parliament amended the criminal procedure code allows wiretapping and recording of communications, including e-mail and electronic communications, without a warrant, allowing it in cases of medium gravity as well as in urgent and grave ones, which was previously the standard.
+The law provides prosecutors with extensive authority to limit citizens’ constitutional rights.
+The KNB, the MIA, financial police, and other agencies, with the concurrence of the PGO, may infringe on the secrecy of private communications and financial records as well as on the inviolability of the home.
+Courts may hear an appeal of a prosecutor’s decision but cannot issue an immediate injunction to cease an infringement.
+On June 3, the parliament amended the criminal procedure code to expand the range of cases in which the police can wiretap and record communications without a warrant, allowing it in cases of medium gravity as well as in urgent and grave ones, which was previously the standard.

 Government opponents and their family members continued to report that the government occasionally monitored their movements and telephone calls.

 The constitution and the law provide for freedom of speech and of the press; however, the government used a variety of means, including laws, harassment, licensing regulations, Internet restrictions, and criminal and administrative charges to control the media and limit freedom of expression.
 Judicial actions against journalists and media outlets, including civil and criminal libel suits filed by government officials, contributed to the suspension of media outlets and self-censorship.